XuPaperCup/WorldEdit-BE/README.md

 7. If you have already opened MCBE or entered the world before the installation or during the installation, you may need to restart the world or restart MCBE to take effect.

 <a href="https://github.com/XuPaperCup/WorldEdit-BE/blob/master/Verson_List.md">➜ Click here for the Version List to download files</a>

+## Frequently Asked Questions (FAQ)
+### Q1.Why I don't make translation to the original addon file?
+A1.The reasons are:

+-The Chinese Traditional translation update frequency is high

+-This Chinese Traditional translation sometimes does not take the original English word meaning, but it does take the function meaning.